-There are many things you can do to reduce and recycle waste at your business, school, apartment, institution or organization.
-A robust recycling program benefits the local economy, protects our environment, conserves energy & natural resources, and can help demonstrate your organization’s commitment to sustainability and the community.
+There are many things you can do to reduce and recycle waste at your work place.
+A robust recycling program benefits the local economy, protects our environment, conserves energy & natural resources and can help demonstrate your organization’s commitment to sustainability and the community.
 Furthermore, the Minnesota commercial recycling law requires most businesses who collect four or more cubic yards of waste per week to recycle at least three types of materials.

 Standardize Trash, Recycling, and Organics (Food Waste) Bins